MarcosNetoCabrera/Skin-Cancer/README.md

 # Skin-Cancer

-codes to detect skin cancer
+classification of skin cancer with cnn models